marklagendijk/lodash-deep/README.md

 ### propertyPath
 Nearly all methods of this library have the `propertyPath` parameter.
 This parameter defines the location of the nested value(s).
 Array indices can also be used as property name.
 The propertyPath can be specified as either `string` or `Array`.
 When it is specified as string the `.` is used as separator between the different levels.
 Because of this all `.` and `\` characters of property names in a string based propertyPath have to be escaped by a `\`.
-The helper method `deepEscapePropertyName` is available for this purpose.
+The helper method `_.deepEscapePropertyName` is available for this purpose.

 ``` javascript
 	// Simple property path